benjamin-recht/benjamin-recht.github.io/_posts/2018-02-05-linearization.md

 layout:     post
 title:      The Linearization Principle
 date:       2018-02-05 0:00:00
-summary:    An outsider tour of reinforcement learning, Part 2.
+summary:    An outsider tour of reinforcement learning, Part 3.
 The Linearization Principle.
 author:     Benjamin Recht
 visible:    true
 ---

+*This is the third part of "An Outsider's Tour of Reinforcement Learning."
+Part 4 is [here](http://www.argmin.net/2018/02/08/lqr/).
+Part 2 is [here](http://www.argmin.net/2018/02/01/control-tour/).
+Part 1 is [here](http://www.argmin.net/2018/01/29/taxonomy/).*

 I have an ethos for tackling problems in machine learning that I call the "Linearization Principle."
 There are many variants of this principle, but the simplest is “If a machine learning algorithm does crazy things when restricted to linear models, it’s going to do crazy things on complex nonlinear models too.”